Alliance Manchester Business School - AMBS

 1970

-Department of Management Sciences becomes UMIST’s largest undergraduate department
+Department of Management Sciences becomes UMIST's largest undergraduate department.

 1968

-School of Accounting & Finance established
+The School of Accounting & Finance is established.

 1967